keelback-code/out-proud/README.md

 **User stories**

+The User Stories have been mapped out in Github Projects using the Kanban board format.
+Each one has acceptance criteria, tasks, and comments.
+The User Stories are:

 * As a Creator, I can securely sign into the website so that my information is kept private.

 * As a Creator, I can create a private page with a personal photo, video or text so that I can personalise my coming-out.